Arnold Allen - Byng High School Senior Picture 1956

 Recently he refurbished his late father in law's tennis barn that has an inside court.
 It had fallen in disrepair when Orval became sick with Alzheimer's.
 It is great to use in inclement weather.

 Since Orval's death on January 25, 2008 Arnold has taken over the management of his 99 acre farm near Ada.
 Although it can be very demanding work, Arnold has found it a place of enjoyment and peace.
-The farm had been neglected after Orval's death.
+The farm had been neglected after Orval's Alzheimer's and death.
 Arnold has done a fine job with limited resources to get the place looking great.

 Farmer Allen on Orval's old Massey Ferguson Tractor and

 Click here to learn how Arnold and Nancy met and married

 Arnold has lived in Oklahoma, Texas, Nevada, Florida, Mississippi, Illinois, and California.
 He has traveled widely in the United States.
 He is a Christian who grew up attending Southern Baptist Churches.